stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 Subject | The value for the subject field of the Password Reset message.
 Body | The value for the body of the message.
 Variable substitution is supported for the account first name, last name, username, and email, as well as the name of the directory where the account is registered, the url the user must click to verify their account, and the number of hours for which the URL is valid.

-8. Under Password Reset Success Message, complete the values as follows:<br>
+8. Under Password Reset Success Message, complete the values as follows:<br />

 	Attribute | Description
 :----- | :-----